Exolynk/Documentation/api-service.md

  <summary><code>server::db::update_record(Record) -> async Result&lt;()&gt;</code></summary>

 ##### Description
-UUpdates a Record which already exist in the database.
+Updates a Record which already exist in the database.
+This also informs all subscribed clients about this change.
 ##### Parameters
 > | parameter | data type               | description                                       |
 > |-----------|-------------------------|---------------------------------------------------|